flamapy/flamapy.github.io/_trys/wasm-terminal.md

 ![Web assembly](/images/illustrations/web_assembly.png)

-As stated, Flama, provides a version of all its components and the SAT solver which can rely on pyodide.
-With this in mind, we have created a simmple website to execute some operations diectly in your browser.
-Note that the analysis in this case is cover by you when loading this website.
+As stated, Flama provides a version of all its components and the SAT solver, which can rely on Pyodide.
+With this in mind, we have created a simple website to execute some operations directly in your browser.
+Note that the analysis, in this case, is covered by you when loading this website.

-This iframe is loading a full python terminal being run in your browser, with all the dependencies required to launch Flama already installed.
-This also downloads and unzips the contents of https://github.com/flamapy/tutorial so we have some models available in the wasm enviroment.
+This iframe is loading an entire Python terminal being run in your browser, with all the dependencies required to launch Flama already installed.
+This also downloads and unzips the contents of https://github.com/flamapy/tutorial, so we have some models available in the wasm environment.

 When loaded, try to execute the following code:
  <link rel="stylesheet"